eyupgoymen/FamilyTracking/README.md

 Family tracking is an iOS application that I have developed in order to share my experiences and see your feedbacks!
 I have used latest technologies and paradigms, and also applied MVVM architecture.
 I need some feedbacks about testability and code  quality.
 I am open to hear any bad & good feedbacks, they'll be remarkable.

 You can also see my programmatic layout style in Swift, with enums.
-I have inspired from this repository.
+I have inspired from <a href="https://github.com/ozgurersoz/UIStyling">this repository</a>.
 I highly recommend you to take a look it.

 ### How does it work?
 Family track uses firebase firestore to save family and member informations.
 I haven't use realtime one, instead map page reloads itself in 30 seconds range.
 There are two main pages: